 Mixing and matching dishes makes them feel new even though they’re not.

 For the buffet, I spread some faux evergreen garlands and battery operated lights across the top.

 Then filled some lanterns* with ornaments.

-Finally, I hung an ivory wreath to brighten up the backdrop.
+Finally, I hung an ivory wreath above the buffet to brighten up the backdrop.

 I have a very small kitchen with limited counter space, so I never ending up decorating it.

 But there is a raised counter bar between the kitchen and the dining area.

 Adding some table settings there that co-ordinate with the dining area gives me room for extra guests, and helps to tie the whole room together.